abdelrahman99999/abdelrahman99999/README.md

 - :smile: I’m a Computer Engineering Student at Faculty of Engineering, Ain Shams University, cairo, Egypt
 - ⚡ I’m currently learning Data Structure, Algorithms and Embedded Systems
-- 🧗 I try to: Go beyond and push the bounds
+- 🧗 I try to Go beyond and push the bounds

 ## 🙋‍♂️ Connect with me:
 <p align="left">